AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 The **curlExamples** folder contains some sample curl scripts for you to play with to exercise a few of the API calls.

+## Questions?

+Reach out to your local Azul contact - we want to help!